Timor-Leste–Indonesia–Australia Growth Triangle: History of the Growth Triangle

 Since the Growth Triangle's formation, Australia, Timor-Leste, and Indonesia have all implemented several initiatives that bring benefits to members of the growth triangle.
 In September 2013, Timor-Leste launched a Mission Unit for the negotiation of a platform for cooperation in Timor-Leste, Indonesia, and Australia.
 In March 2016, representatives of all three countries met and discussed a "tourism path" between Bali and Darwin, which would lead through islands of Flores and Timor and bring an economic boost to all three nations.
 In July 2018, Australia expressed support for Timor-Leste's intentions to join both ASEAN and the World Trade Organization (WTO).
 Australia also committed to assisting with the future application for Timor-Leste to join the Commonwealth of Nations.
 In August 2018, Australia and Indonesia renewed negotiations on the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA), which includes deals between the nations relating to freeing trade, lowering tariffs, and instating certain tariff-free conditions for trade between Indonesia and Australia.

 ASEAN and Countries from the Growth Triangle

 The Association of Southeast Asian Nations (ASEAN) is a regional intergovernmental organization connecting ten countries in Southeast Asia for mutual cooperation and the integration of each country's economy, politics, security, military, education, and culture.
-ASEAN's members include Malaysia, the Philippines, Singapore, Thailand, Brunei, Vietnam, Laos, Myanmar, Cambodia, and Indonesia.
+As of October 2025, ASEAN's members include Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, and Vietnam.

 While Australia is not a member of ASEAN, it is one of the ASEAN Plus Six, which includes an additional six nations with strong economic, political, security, and socio-cultural presence both globally and within the Asia-Pacific.
 Other nations included in ASEAN Plus Six are China, Japan, South Korea, India, and New Zealand.
-Timor-Leste has submitted a membership application to ASEAN since March 2011; however, this accession has been declined every year since.
-Most recently in 2017, four of the original member nations of ASEAN accepted the application of Timor-Leste, but the other six declined.